tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

-Once a `CertificateRequest` has been sent, the corresponding authentication exchange completes using the application traffic secret generation that was active when it was initiated, as required by the transcript and key derivation rules defined in Section 4.4 of {{-TLS}}.
+Once a `CertificateRequest` has been sent, the corresponding authentication exchange completes using the application traffic secret generation that was active when it was initiated, as required by the transcript and key derivation rules defined in Section 4.4 of {{TLS}}.

 An endpoint MUST NOT complete an EKU exchange in a manner that transitions to new application traffic secrets while a PHA exchange